 Quest of Finding and Removing Thin Content

-It was more painful to remove posts which I have once written passionately but were not receiving any traffic for last 6 months.
+It was more painful to remove posts that I have once written passionately but were not receiving any traffic for the last 6 months.

 Note – We removed those posts that were getting very low (0-10 visits) in the last 6 months.